If an insurer has accepted responsibility for your accident, it’s natural to wonder how long it will take before your claim is resolved.

 How does your solicitor get paid?
 The solicitor will be paid separately by the insurers according to an agreed scale.
 The level of fee the solicitor receives is proportional to the level of compensation paid to you but it is paid in addition to your compensation.

 If you do not have a solicitor at this stage, now would be a good time to get a solicitor because you will be able to maximise the benefit you get from their advice.
-We are not saying that all insurance companies are out to “do” you but, by definition, they are not there to act in your best interests, whereas a solicitor is.
+We’re not suggesting insurers act unfairly in every case — but they are not there to act in your best interests, whereas a solicitor is.

 How we can help